- Empidonax flavescens

-Despite the name, adults are overall a brighter yellow than the Yellow-bellied Flycatcher (Empidonax flaviventris), a migrant flycatcher, which breeds in Canada and extreme NE USA and winters in Central America.
+Despite the name, adults are overall a brighter yellow than the Yellow-bellied Flycatcher (Empidonax flaviventris), a migrant flycatcher, which breeds in Canada and extreme North East USA and winters in Central America.

 There are three subspecies:

 - Southern Mexico

 - Highlands of Costa Rica and western Panama

 Cool cloud forests of the mountains, between 800m (2600ft) and 2450m (8000ft).
 Frequents edges, openings, clearings, shady pastures and second growth.
 Mainly found in the lower and middle parts of the forest, not in the canopy.

 Sallies forth from a perch to catch insects, gleans them from foliage and bark while hovering, and also drops to the ground for insects and spiders; sometimes eats berries.
 Usually seen alone outside of the breeding season.

 Breeds from March to June, building a deep cup of mosses and liverworts, lined with plant fibers and horsehair.
 The nest is placed 2-4.5m (6-15ft) up, in a crevice in big tree trunks, an earthen bank or cliff.

 Dawnsong during the breeding season, a seee seee chit, about 20 times per minute; otherwise a thin high-pitched tseeep.